 I was bummed out when I noticed that you were also at Wildlife Expo ’12.
 I wish we had met there so we could talk about how you guys select bloodlines.
 Your success with genetics has been really impressive.
 I run a blog that highlights exceptional breeders in Texas and I want to feature you guys.
 Would you be interested in a 30-minute interview via Skype or phone?
 Good luck with your booth at TDA this year.

-If you look at email as a funnel, the first big drop off for our purposes is the open rate.
-The only thing most people will see is your “From:” and “Subject:” lines.
+If you look at email as a funnel, the first big drop-off for our purposes is the open rate.
+Most people will only see your “From:” and “Subject:” lines.
 You need to use the subject to get people to open the message.
 Simple subjects are usually the best approach.

 A subject should summarize the email and set expectations properly.
-For these type of emails, I create a summary of my value proposition in subject form.
+For these types of emails, I create a summary of my value proposition in subject form.

 “Partnership opportunity with software startup”

 Each email should be personalized.
-Your success rate will be a reflection of how well you can connect with the people you are writing.
+Your success rate will reflect how well you can connect with the people you are writing to.
 You can trade prep and writing time for blasting out more emails with a lower success rate, but I think your long-term business interests are better off with the personal tactic.

 Keep it short

-Because of the nature of email discussed in the prior section, you may end up getting ignored by a large percentage of the people you send a message to.
+Because of the nature of email discussed in the prior section, you may get ignored by many of the people you send a message to.
 Following up is essential to make sure they have an opportunity to respond.
-You may be able to connect with them at a better time of day or in a week where they happen to be less busy.
-Follow up dramatically increases your odds of success.
+You may be able to connect with them at a better time of day or in a week when they happen to be less busy.
+Follow-up dramatically increases your odds of success.

-I heard an interesting tactic for managing email volume when you return from vacation recently.
+I recently learned an interesting tactic for managing email volume when you return from vacation.
 Delete all of the emails, and the important ones will naturally turn up again in your inbox.
-This observation rings true of my own inbox and it demonstrates how critical follow up is for your response rate.
+This observation rings true of my inbox, and it demonstrates how critical follow-up is for your response rate.

 Keep a record of the addresses you send messages to, when the message was sent, and what version and subject you used.
-This information will add to your intuition about what the best approach is in addition to providing you the means to make your follow up systematic.
+This information will add to your intuition about the best approach and provide you with the means to make your follow up systematic.
 I think you can follow up seven days after an initial message and thirty days after that in perpetuity.
-I have found that people respect the persistence.
+I have found that people respect persistence.